Penguins Primary Logo

 Since then, there have been several minor tweaks made over time, but nothing too drastic; these changes mainly consist of small details such as color palette alterations from black/gold/white back into more traditional colors like navy blue/light blue/white, which has become synonymous with Pittsburgh teams since then (including other franchises such as baseball's Pirates).
 Together, these subtle modifications help keep their look up-to-date without straying too far away from what people know & love about them: namely, their unique mascot & recognizable brand identity!

-Penguins Products
+Pittsburgh Penguins

 2007 - 2016

-A black and white penguin wearing skates, hockey gloves and holding a hockey stick on a vegas gold with a black trim triangle.
+A black and white penguin wearing skates, hockey gloves, and holding a hockey stick on a Vegas gold with a black trim triangle.

-2003 - 2006
+2003 - 2007

-In 2002, the Penguins officially reverted to the old logo but made a change to set it apart.
-The bright yellow was replaced with a darker “Vegas Gold.”
+In 2002, the Penguins officially reverted to the old logo, but made a change to set it apart.
+The bright yellow was replaced with a darker “Vegas Gold."
 Still have the black and white skating penguin holding a hockey stick.

-1993 - 2002
+1993 - 2000

-1973 - 1992
+1973 - 1993

 In 1971, the lettering and the circle around the logo was removed, leaving a larger black and white skating penguin on his own for the first time.
 The yellow with black trim in a triangle shape is still in the background.

-1969 - 1972
+1969 - 1973

 In 1968 the Penguins changed the look of the penguin with his round gut pushed up to his chest to make him look stronger and his facial expressions became a lot more menacing.
 The circle around the Penguin was also made bolder.
 A wordmark “PITTSBURGH PENGUINS” in white on a blue ring.
 The lettering was made larger and turned white, while the background became a dark blue.

-1968
+1968 - 1969

 The first Penguins logo has been labeled “Beer League Penguin” because it’s the only one with a beer gut.
 This logo has a smile, wide eyes and dangling scarf.
 A wordmark “PITTSBURGH PENGUINS” in blue enclosed around the penguin.
 In 1967 Bob Gessner created the first logo for the Pittsburgh Penguins of the National Hockey League.
 He was paid $1,500 for providing the Penguins with their logo.